 - As I said, just about everyone!

 ..and that is just the tip of the iceberg — there are many excellent feed readers from which to choose.
 Personally, I have joined the many users completely satisfied with Google Reader.
-Here are the reasons that I like Google Reader as my aggregator of choice:
+Here are the reasons that I like Inoreader as my aggregator of choice:

-- Online service = accessible anywhere — home, office, remote, mobile, etc.
+- Online service = accessible anywhere: home, office, remote, mobile

-- Lightning fast = user interface enables you to blaze through hundreds of feeds.
+- Lightning fast = blaze through hundreds of feeds quickly and easily

-- Easy organization = easy creation of categories and other organizational tools.
+- Easy organization = easily create categories and organize your feeds

-- Feed display count = shows the number of unread feeds for any given category.
+- Feed display count = show number of unread feeds for each category

-- Easy to save feeds = add a star to any feed to easily save it for later.
+- Easy to save feeds = “star” any feed to save it for later

-- Searchable feeds = search through your previously consumed feeds for key content.
+- Searchable feeds = search through all of your feeds for key content

-- Many more key features = there are too many great features to discuss them all here!
+- Many more awesome features = there are too many great features to discuss them all here!

-Even if Google Reader isn’t your thing, the previous list may serve as a guide to help you know what features and functionality to look for in a reader.
+Even if Inoreader isn’t your thing, the previous list may serve as a guide to help you know what features and functionality to look for in a good reader.
 Don’t worry too much about finding the perfect reader.
 The goal is to get started with feeds — you can always change readers later!

 Once you have actualized a feed reader and familiarized yourself with its basic operation, you are ready to begin adding your favorite feeds to the menu.
 Although the specific process for doing this will vary according to your specific aggregator, in general, the subscribing to a feed involves a predictable sequence of events: